bossmosk/FreshRSS-Pi/README.md

 Let’s get started with updating the system first (you might want to do a reboot if it has been a while since you updated, just saying).

-sudo apt-get update && sudo apt-get dist-upgrade
+`sudo apt-get update && sudo apt-get dist-upgrade`

 Get all the software we need from the repo (you should have most of the php packages from the pi-hole install anyways)

-sudo apt install php php-curl php-gmp php-intl php-mbstring php-sqlite3 php-xml php-zip
+`sudo apt install php php-curl php-gmp php-intl php-mbstring php-sqlite3 php-xml php-zip`

 Side note, if you want to check what is already installed for php before running the line above, run this

-`./ dpkg --get-selections | grep -e php /`
+` dpkg --get-selections | grep -e php `

 Ok, prep done mostly, once you launch FreshRSS for the first time it will check for dependencies, you might need to install something new.. it is in active development thankfully!

 Time for FreshRSS, I’m going to download the git master branch in /srv/

-`./ cd /srv/ && sudo git clone https://github.com/FreshRSS/FreshRSS.git /`
+` cd /srv/ && sudo git clone https://github.com/FreshRSS/FreshRSS.git `

 Configure Lighttpd web-server